Maarc/ansible_middleware_soe/README.md

 *3) Retrieve the required Red Hat JBoss binaries*

+You have to choose one out of the two following options to download the Red Hat JBoss binaries:

+3.1) Re-using locally downloaded binaries

-Please download the following Red Hat JBoss binaries from the [Red Hat Customer Support Portal](https://www.redhat.com/wapps/sso/login.html?redirect=https%3A%2F%2Faccess.redhat.com%2Fjbossnetwork%2Frestricted%2FlistSoftware.html) in a local directory of your choice.
+Please download the following Red Hat JBoss binaries from the [Red Hat Customer Support Portal](https://www.redhat.com/wapps/sso/login.html?redirect=https%3A%2F%2Faccess.redhat.com%2Fjbossnetwork%2Frestricted%2FlistSoftware.html) in a local directory of your choice (for example `/opt/tools/jboss/bin`).

 * jboss-eap-6.4.0.zip
 * jboss-eap-6.4.8-patch.zip